goliatone/application-core/docs/guide.md

 * banner: String|Function

-The `./config/app.js` is different than other configuration files in that application will extend itself with the object like if it was a mixin.
+The `./config/app.js` is different than other configuration files in that the application will extend itself with the object like if it was a mixin.

 ### Modules